SushmaaL/ELK-Stack-Project/README.md

 These Beats allow us to collect the following information from each machine:

-- Filebeat - collects the log files, directories and/or events that occur and then forwards them to a specifeid output
+- Filebeat - collects the log files, directories and/or events that occur and then forwards them to a specifeid output.
   - [Example](Images/Filebeat.png)
-- Metricbeat - collects the metrics and statistics from the currently running servers  and then forwards them to a specifeid output
+- Metricbeat - collects the metrics and statistics from the currently running servers  and then forwards them to a specifeid output.
   - [Example](Images/MetricbeatExample.png)

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the filebeat-config.yml file to /etc/ansible/files/
+- Copy the install_elk_yml file to /etc/ansible directory.
 - Update the hosts file to include the private IP address of Web 1, Web 2 and the ELK server.
 - Run the playbook, and navigate to the ELK server to check that the installation worked as expected.